 We have also organized a crowdfunding for rural internet access for the most remote communities of the network in the Amazon region.
 Access to rural internet has proven to be a significant deterrent of territorial invasions by cattle ranchers in the most remote regions of the Amazon where Indigenous communities experience greater vulnerability because of lack of access to fast communication.

 The recordings can also be accessed at:

-The Supreme Court in Brazil will be ruling on a landmark case on October 28 that may lead to thousands of Indigenous people losing their lands and potentially their lives.
+The Supreme Court in Brazil will be ruling on a landmark case that may lead to thousands of Indigenous people losing their lands and potentially their lives.
 The case specifically affects the Xokleng Indigenous people and their territory.
 If the Xokleng people lose their lands in this case, it will have repercussions for all Indigenous peoples throughout Brazil, as it sets a precedent for numerous other cases of Indigenous land rights.

 Beyond the legal implications, a ruling against the Xokleng people will encourage further, unprecedented violence against Indigenous people.
 Brazil’s President Jair Bolsonaro was elected on an openly anti-Indigenous, pro-mining, pro-agrobusiness, pro-logging platform.